objectscript/Polymetric-Dashboard/docs/InstallUsingKit.md

  3. Import DashboardInstaller.xml
    - `set status = $System.OBJ.Load(PATH TO DASHBOARDINSTALLER.XML, "ck")`
       - example PATH TO DASHBOARDINSTALLER.XML: *C:/Users/user/Desktop/kit/DashboardInstaller.xml*
- 4. Install the System Monitor Dashboard
+ 4. Install the Polymetric Dashboard
    - `set status = ##class(SYS.Monitor.DashboardInstaller).Install(PATH TO KIT, DEVELOPMENT MODE)`
      - example PATH TO KIT: *C:/Users/user/Desktop/kit/*
 		 - DEVELOPMENT MODE: either 1 or 0.
-		 	- If 1: CSP Gateway caching of dashboard frontend files will be disabled, allowing for new changes to code to be shown immidiately.
+		 	- If 1: CSP Gateway caching of front end files will be disabled, allowing for new changes to code to be shown immidiately.
- 		 	- If 0: CSP Gateway caching of dashboard frontend files will be enabled, allowing for faster load times, but new changes to code will not be shown.
+ 		 	- If 0: CSP Gateway caching of front end files will be enabled, allowing for faster load times, but new changes to code will not be shown.
  5. Wait for the installation to complete.
    - *"Successfully Installed the Dashboard"* will be printed if the installation was successful
    - *"Failed to Install the Dashboard.
 Check for errors printed above, and returned by the Install Method"* will be printed along with the errors encountered if unsuccessful.